Roche Alzheimer's drug fails main goals in mid-stage study

 Alzheimer's - the most common form of dementia - already afflicts 44 million people worldwide and this figure is set to triple by 2050, according to campaign group Alzheimer's Disease International.

-Unlike heart disease and cancer, which have seen major strides in drug development, no new therapies have been approved to treat Alzheimer's in a decade, according to a recent study by researchers at the Cleveland Clinic.
+Unlike heart disease and cancer, which have seen major strides in drug development, no new therapies have been approved to treat Alzheimer's in a decade, according to a recent study from researchers at the Cleveland Clinic.
 Current drugs only treat symptoms despite years of research.

 A startling 99.6 percent of clinical trials in Alzheimer's failed between 2002 and 2012, the Cleveland Clinic study found.